-The Calculated Column Action allows you to use formulas to transform your data.
+The Formula Column Action allows you to use formulas to transform your data.
 You can either use one of our guided formulas or write your own formula using the Custom formula option.
-When adding a Calculated Column, you’re automatically prompted to choose a formula type.
+When adding a Formula Column, you’re automatically prompted to choose a formula type.

 Note: If you aren’t seeing a formula type you expect to see for an existing column, check the column’s data type.
 Some formulas are only available for numeric columns.